-3.10.1 NonLinear
+3.12.1 NonLinear

-Each NonLinear element may provide different versions of the same creative.
+Each <NonLinear> element may provide different versions of the same creative using the <StaticResource>, <IFrameResource>, and <HTMLResource> elements in the InLine VAST response.
 In a Wrapper response, only tracking elements may be provided.

-Required Yes if <nonlinearads> is used.</nonlinearads> Parent NonLinearAds for both InLine and Wrapper formats Bounded 0+ Sub-elements StaticResource (InLine only) IFrameResource (InLine only) HTMLResource (InLine only) AdParameters (InLine only) NonLinearClickThrough (InLine only) NonLinearclickTracking (InLine and Wrapper)
+Required Yes if <nonlinearads> is used.</nonlinearads> Parent NonLinearAds for both InLine and Wrapper formats Bounded 1+ (if <nonlinearads> is used)</nonlinearads> Sub-elements StaticResource (InLine only) IFrameResource (InLine only) HTMLResource (InLine only) AdParameters (InLine only) NonLinearClickThrough (InLine only) NonLinearclickTracking (InLine and Wrapper)

-3.10.2 NonLinearClickThrough
+3.12.2 NonLinearClickThrough

-Most nonlinear creative can provide a clickthrough of their own, but in the case where the creative cannot provide a clickthrough, such as with a simple static image, the NonLinearClickThrough element can be used to provide the clickthrough.
+Most nonlinear creative can provide a clickthrough of their own, but in the case where the creative cannot provide a clickthrough, such as with a simple static image, the <NonLinearClickThrough> element can be used to provide the clickthrough.